coleifer/peewee/docs/peewee/querying.rst

 Window functions
 ----------------

-peewee comes with basic support for SQL window functions, which can be created by calling :py:meth:`Function.over` and passing in your partitioning or ordering parameters.
+peewee comes with support for SQL window functions, which can be created by calling :py:meth:`Function.over` and passing in your partitioning or ordering parameters.

 .. code-block:: python